ar-io/ar-io-ant-registry-process/docs/madr/2-sqlite.md

 ## Context and Problem Statement

-The `aos-sqlite` module, is a WebAssembly (Wasm) binary in the Arweave (ao) ecosystem, and extends the standard `aos` Wasm module.
-The `aos` module includes an `Eval` handler that executes Lua strings using the `load` method of the stdlib in Lua.
-The `aos-sqlite` module, compiled with `lua-sqlite3` from C to Wasm, adds SQLite functionality.
+There are multiple options for storing state in ao Lua processes, namely thru the use of the Lua `table` primitive, and a special build called aos-sqlite which exposes the lua-sqlite3 library for using in-memory databases.

-Directly using Lua tables has shown a need for better tooling in manipulating and searching data, making the SQLite implementation a potential solution.
+Directly using Lua tables for complex data has shown a need for better tooling in manipulating and searching data, making the SQLite implementation a potential solution.
 However, its novelty raises concerns about reliability in larger products.

 ## Decision Drivers